mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 -   Test whether other dependent variables that should not be affected by the event are indeed unaffected.

     -   Use the same control and treatment period (DiD $\neq0$, there is a problem)

+-   The **triple-difference strategy** involves examining the interaction between the **treatment variable** and **the probability of being affected by the program**, and the group-level participation rate.
+The identification assumption is that there are no differential trends between high and low participation groups in early versus late implementing countries.